urbit/examples/readme.md

 If an app is just meant to be run as a script it'll be named something descriptive like `euler.hoon` and can be copied directly into the `/try` desk.
 For example, you would copy `math/euler.hoon` into `try/euler.hoon` and execute it with `~zod/try=> ^/%/euler`.

+Some apps are accessed via %ford pages, which are hymn.hook files generally found in a /fab directory.
+To access a %ford page, go to `http://localhost:{port}/gen/desk/path/to/page`, where `port` is the port number shown upon booting into urbit.
+For example, `/=main=/pub/todo/fab/hymn.hook` would be served.
+For example, `/=main=/pub/todo/fab/hymn/hook` on an http 8.444 pier would serve `localhost:8444/gen/main/pub/todo/fab`.

 ## Feedback

 As you play around, please let me know if you find any part of the system particularly difficult to understand so that I can both help you out and look to improve documentation in those areas.
 You can contact me at henry@tlon.is, or on chat (usually ~sivtyv-barnel).
 Also, don't hesitate to ask questions on :chat.